 I will use a factorial experimental design where helminth-infected and uninfected laboratory mice are fed one of five diets with varying protein content (n = 9 mice per treatment, 90 mice total, of dose-dependent susceptible strain C57BL/6J).
 While recognizing that energy, protein, and micronutrient deficiencies can individually and jointly influence disease susceptibility and severity (see future directions), I chose to initially focus on protein because of its strong effects on host immune defenses6,14,43–45.
 The diets will have equivalent energy content.
 To reduce the significant effects of compensatory feeding (i.e. eating greater quantities of low quality diet to obtain desired protein levels), all mice will be kept on 80% ad lib food restriction.
 Young adult (6 wk old) female C57BL/6J mice will be randomly assigned to each of the five resource treatments (4-24% protein), acclimated to that diet for 2 wks, then half of the mice on each diet will be infected with a high dose of the GI nematode Trichuris muris.
 T. muris has long been a model system for studying human GI helminth infections and host immune responses to T. muris have been particularly well characterized (reviewed in 46).
 A close relative of this worm, Trichuris trichiura, infects over one billion people, including up to 95% of children in many locations where malnutrition is also prevalent47.
 After ingestion, T. muris eggs take approximately 30 days to develop into reproductive adults and eggs are passed with host feces.
 In this mouse strain, moderate doses of T. muris (200+ eggs) generally lead to worm expulsion and protective antibody responses in well-fed mice48–50, creating the possibility for decreased or delayed immunological protection in malnourished individuals.

-A unique combination of established methods will be used to sufficiently and regularly monitor each components of the model (Fig 1) for 60 days post-infection (Table 1).
+A unique combination of established methods will be used to sufficiently and regularly monitor each component of the model (Fig 1B) for 60 days post-infection (Table 1).
 In addition to measurements listed below (Table 1), I will freeze feces for future investigation of interactions among resources, GI helminths, and the gut microbiome (see future directions).
-Finally, I will compare the experimental data to theoretical predictions from DEB models developed in Q1A to identify the best fit mechanistic model describing the distribution of resources within infected hosts.
-This best fitting model will indicate the degree of resource overlap between immune responses and parasites and reveal which was able to preferentially capture limited resources.
+Finally, I will compare the experimental data to theoretical predictions from DEB model developed in Q1A.
+This will allow me to estimate the values for all of the parameters the DEB model, including those that cannot be directly measured.
+This fully parameterized model will be a powerful tool for studying Q2 and Q3.
+In particular, the model will indicate the degree of resource overlap between immune responses and parasites and reveal which was able to preferentially capture limited resources.

 Table 1.
 Empirical methods for assessing components of DEB model.